-Fund 3 is hosted by Somerset County Council and totals £3.466m.
-The fund includes contributions from the County Council only, which have been paid to providers contracted to support the Housing Adaptions schemes.
+Fund 3 is hosted by Somerset County Council and totals £15.840m.
+The fund includes contributions from the County Council only, which have been paid to providers contracted to support the Housing Adaptions schemes, £3.756m, as well as a contribution to improve DToC arrangements, £3.000m, and the remaining improved Better Care Fund (iBCF), £9.084m.
 The County Council controls this fund in its entirety and wholly owns any risk relating to this fund as per the Section 75 agreement.